Pennsylvania Trout Stamp Cost: Permits, Prices, and Who Needs One

 Sporting goods stores Physical/assisted Immediate

-Procedure: select permit type, supply ID/age confirmation (16+), pay fee, choose delivery (print/digital).
-Compliance: keep the permit accessible during fishing.
-If audited, present digital file or printed receipt.
-For combination purchases choose the $15.97 option to cover both trout and Lake Erie access.
+To purchase, select your permit type, supply ID or age confirmation (16+), pay the fee, and choose your delivery format (print or digital).
+Keep the permit accessible while fishing.
+If checked by an officer, present your digital file or printed receipt.
+For combination purchases, select the $15.97 option to cover both trout and Lake Erie access.

 Validity Periods and Multi-Year Options